mynl/aggregate/doc/2_user_guides/DecL/040_severity.rst

 Unconditional Severity
 ~~~~~~~~~~~~~~~~~~~~~~~

-The severity clause is ground-up and it is converted to a distribution
+The severity clause is entered ground-up.
+It is converted to a distribution
 conditional on a loss to the layer if there is a limits sub-clause.
 Thus, for
-an excess layer :math:`y` xs :math:`a` severity has a
+an excess layer :math:`y` xs :math:`a`, the severity used to create the aggregate has a
 distribution :math:`X \mid X > a`, where :math:`X` is specified in the
 ``sev`` clause.
 For a ground-up (or missing) layer there is no adjustment.